Jhonata0210/Landing-page-CSS-Flexbox/README.md

-# Landing page-CSS Flexbox 💻
+# Landing page - CSS Flexbox 💻

 - Simple landing page to train flexbox CSS
 - tools and languages used: CSS, HTML and VScode